Muskingum-County-Library-System/Send2Email/README.md

 * You do not need to include a period before the filetype
 * Default: "jpg, jpeg, png, gif, bmp, tif, pdf"

+##### Key_Public
+* This is your public key for encrypting the password when saving the config file.
+* Update this to an 8 character string using letters and numbers but not symbols.
+* You should also update the private_key variable in Program.cs to an 8 character string using letters and numbers but not symbols.

 The final file should look something like this.
 ```sh
 {